-Jeffrey Court Chapter 10 Breakwater was design to have a West Coast feel to it.
+Jeffrey Court Chapter 10 Breakwater was designed to have a West Coast feel to it.
 To get the beautiful fabric finish, Belgium Linen is laid across the top of the tile prior to the glazing process.
 The beautiful organic colors are highlighted by a gloss finish.
 Be sure to see the product literature to view all the details on this amazing series.

 Click Here for Additional Decorative Accents and Mosaics